claudecodeguide.dev

 HighDeep reasoning, considers edge cases"Design the auth system"

 Quick mode + Haiku: For rapid iteration.
 Fast answers, low cost.
-Great for "does this look right?" checks.
+Great for "does this look right?" checks throughout the day.

 Extended thinking + Sonnet: The daily sweet spot.
-Sonnet thinks through the problem but doesn't take as long as Opus.
+Sonnet thinks through the problem carefully but doesn't take as long (or cost as much) as Opus.
+This is what I use for most non-trivial tasks.

 Same task, three effort levels